 - 1. Low water use landscaping techniques or xeriscaping shall be utilized for all development.
 Drip irrigation and landscape mulching shall be provided. - 2.
 Only low water use grasses, shrubs and trees that are appropriate to the New Mexico climate shall be used.
 Sod or grass seed that contains Kentucky bluegrass is not permitted. - 3.
 Lawns of non-native grasses shall not exceed 800 square feet and shall only be watered with harvested water or grey water. - 4.
 Landscaping may be watered as needed during the first and second years of growth to become established; thereafter landscaping may be watered as is needed to maintain viability. - 5.
 Watering or irrigation shall be provided through a timed drip irrigation system that ensures that landscaping is not watered between the hours of 11 a.m. and 7 p.m. between the months of May and November.
-Irrigation systems shall be equipped with a rain sensor so that the irrigation system does not operate when it is raining or has recently rained. - 6.
-Outdoor watering or irrigation is prohibited between 11 am and 7 pm from May through September of each year, except for the following: - a.
+Irrigation systems shall be equipped with a rain sensor so that the irrigation system does not operate when it is raining or has recently rained.
+Such approved systems include but are not limited to evapotranspiration-based controllers.
+This paragraph does not apply to gardens or agricultural uses.

+- 6. Outdoor watering or irrigation is prohibited between 11 am and 7 pm from May through September of each year, except for the following: - a.
 Plants being prepared for sale; - b.
 Manual watering by landscape maintenance and contracting personnel; - c.
 Water derived from rainwater catchment systems or a grey water reuse system; and - d.
 Water derived from an acequia or other agricultural irrigation. - 7.
 Car and truck washing is only allowed with the use of a shut-off hose nozzle. - 8.
 An outdoor irrigation system may not be operated if leaking. - 9.
 Water leaks shall be repaired promptly and in no event more than ten (10) days from the beginning of the leak.
 Proof of repair shall be provided upon request.